vbacollective/wasabi/docs/ARCHITECTURE.md

 ### Happy Eyeballs (RFC 6555)

 The connection phase implements the Happy Eyeballs algorithm for dual-stack hosts.
 When both IPv6 and IPv4 addresses are resolved:

-1. IPv6 socket is created, set non-blocking, and `connect()` called immediately.
+1. An IPv6 socket is created, set to non-blocking, and `connect()` is called immediately.
-2. A 250ms race window starts.
-If IPv6 succeeds within this time, it wins.
+2. A 250 ms race window starts.
+If IPv6 connects within this time, it wins.
-3. If the race window expires, the IPv4 socket is also created.
+3. If the window expires, an IPv4 socket is also created and both compete.
-4. Both sockets compete; the first to connect wins and the other is closed.
+4. The first socket to complete `connect()` wins; the other is closed.
-5. Fallback: if only one address family is available, it is used directly.
+5. If only one address family is available, it is used directly without the race.

-This guarantees the fastest possible connection while preferring IPv6 when both are equally fast.
+This guarantees the fastest possible connection while preferring IPv6 when both are equally responsive.
+The race delay is controlled by the constant `HAPPY_EYEBALLS_DELAY_MS = 250`.

 ## TLS Handshake

-The TLS layer is implemented through the Windows SSPI Schannel provider.
+The TLS layer is implemented through the Windows SSPI Schannel provider via `secur32.dll`.
 Wasabi performs the entire handshake manually rather than delegating to WinHTTP or any higher-level abstraction.

 ### Credential Acquisition

 Before the handshake begins, Wasabi initializes a `SCHANNEL_CRED` structure with the following configuration:

 | Field | Value | Purpose |
 |:---|:---|:---|